Senterej: Pieces

 The possible movements of the main senterej pieces, excluding that of the king and pawn, may complementary to one another, occupying, without any omission or redundancy, all available squares with regards to a central position inside a 5×5 grid, as shown in the figure to the right.
+Senterej creates randomized initial chess positions, which makes memorizing opening sequences far less helpful.
+In the opening play, each side moves its units at liberty as slowly or fast as they like, without waiting for their opponent to move and without taking turns.
+The "mobilization phase" (Amharic: ዌሬራ) also has an added advantage in the fact that draws are less likely to occur than under FIDE rules.
+The problem of frequent draws is a major source of irritation and concern for serious chess players.
+Many championship contests generate a large amount of draws and allow for players at the level of master and above to avoid losing by playing to a draw.
+This ensures that the turnover of chess champions is rather low, as all they have to do is avoid losing rather than playing to win.
+Due to this, Western chess games become unimaginative as they test players' memory rather than skill.

 Gameplay

 In Senterej both sides start playing at the same time without waiting for turns.
 The phase before first capture is called the "mobilization" or "marshalling" phase, or werera.
 Both players may move their pieces as many times as they like without concern for the number of moves the opponent makes.
 During this phase the players watch each other's moves, and retract their own and substitute others as they think best.
 They only start to take turns after the first capture.

 The object of the game is to checkmate the opponent.
 A king denuded of all pieces (excluding pawns) cannot be mated; the game is drawn.
 A king with only a single piece supporting him (again excluding pawns) can only be mated before that piece has moved seven times, or else the game is drawn.